Morowali Industrial Park: History

-Morowali had been the site of a nickel mining operation by Vale's subsidiary Inco since 1968.
+Since 1968 Morowali had been the site of a nickel mining operation owned by Inco, which was subsequently acquired by Vale.
 In August 2013, the Indonesian Ministry of Industry announced plans to develop a 1,500 hectare nickel-oriented industrial park in Morowali.
-A MoU for the USD 1.5 billion project was signed between Tsingshan Holding Group and Bintang Delapan Group in October 2013, and the first stone for the industrial park's construction was placed by Minister of Industry Saleh Husin on 5 December 2014.
-Companies began to operate starting in April 2015, with president Joko Widodo inaugurating a smelter on 28 May 2015.
+A MoU for the USD 1.5 billion project was signed between Tsingshan Holding Group and Bintang Delapan Group in October 2013.
+In February 2014 Tsingshan secured a ten-year $384 million loan from China Development Bank for its 300,000-tpy nickel pig iron project.
+The China-ASEAN Investment Cooperation Fund had funded the balance of the $640 million project.
+The first stone for the industrial park's construction was placed by Minister of Industry Saleh Husin on 5 December 2014.